-Investment properties are not depreciated.
+Investment properties are not depreciated, but a full revaluation of the assets is required on an annual basis.
 Gains and losses on revaluation and disposal are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.